Spousal Support and Alimony: U.S. Legal Standards and Types

 1. Threshold determination — The court first establishes whether a legal basis for support exists.
 Most states require a showing of financial need by the requesting spouse and financial ability to pay by the other.
 Some states — including Texas — impose categorical bars, permitting only limited forms of support unless specific statutory criteria are met (Texas Family Code §8.051).

 2. Amount calculation — Unlike child support, no federally mandated formula governs amount.
 States including Illinois (750 ILCS 5/504) and New York (Domestic Relations Law §236B) have adopted statutory formulas that produce a presumptive amount based on the income differential between spouses.
 Other states rely on judicial discretion bounded by listed factors.
+Where a spouse's income includes Social Security benefits, the repeal of the WEP and GPO under the Social Security Fairness Act of 2023 (effective January 5, 2025) may increase the gross income of recipients who previously had benefits offset by a government pension, affecting income-differential calculations in formula-based states.

 3. Duration setting — Duration may be fixed (a defined number of months or years), tied to a triggering event (remarriage, cohabitation, completion of a degree), or indefinite.
 Indefinite awards are now relatively rare; most jurisdictions moved toward time-limited support following reform movements documented by the American Law Institute's Principles of the Law of Family Dissolution (2002).

 4. Enforcement and modification — Awards are enforceable as court judgments.
 Modification requires a showing of a substantial change in circumstances in nearly all states, a standard examined further in alimony modification and termination.
 Federal enforcement tools available for child support — including income withholding under 42 U.S.C. § 666 — do not automatically extend to spousal support, though 47 states have enacted income withholding statutes that cover alimony.
+Increases in a recipient's Social Security income resulting from the repeal of the WEP and GPO may constitute a substantial change in circumstances supporting a modification petition in jurisdictions where benefit income is a relevant factor.

 Causal relationships or drivers